-How Electronic Billboard Advertising is Sold
+How Electronic Billboard Advertising Is Sold

 Electronic billboard equipment can be sold direct to businesses to use on their own properties.

 Ads can also be purchased on existing electronic billboards.
-These types of ads more resemble radio advertising in that advertisers purchase time on the billboard based on dayparts such as morning drive, daytime, afternoon drive, nighttime and overnight.
-Usually this time on the board is sold through local, national or even international media networks.
+These types of ads more resemble radio advertising in that advertisers purchase time on the billboard based on dayparts such as morning drive, daytime, afternoon drive, nighttime, and overnight.
+Usually, this time on the board is sold through local, national, or even international media networks.

 Images on electronic boards can be set to change every 4 to 10 seconds, depending on the equipment used and/or the advertising time package purchased.

 Some communities have very restrictive rules regarding placement and specifications for either safety or zoning issues.
 Sometimes getting approval can be a long process, delaying the marketing benefits that could be realized.
 These regulations are of most concern to businesses that are purchasing their own billboards.

-Prior to any purchasing any electronic billboard equipment or ad time, advertisers should thoroughly investigate any local regulations that may apply.
+Prior to purchasing any electronic billboard equipment or ad time, advertisers should thoroughly investigate any local regulations that may apply.
 Consult with outdoor advertising networks and manufacturers who have experience in dealing with these issues.

-Are Electronic Billboards Green?
+Are Electronic Billboards Eco-Friendly?

-Since electronic billboards typically use LEDs, the light produced is more energy efficient than standard light bulbs.
+Since electronic billboards typically use LEDs, the light produced is more energy-efficient than standard light bulbs.
 But they are likely to become even more efficient as LED technologies continue to evolve and are integrated into the boards.
 They also eliminate the use of paper or vinyl products that would be used for traditional poster-type billboards.

 Depending on the definition of "green," some communities may consider the use of illuminated signs as incompatible with the surrounding natural environment.
 As mentioned earlier, similar complaints have been an issue for all billboards over the years, prompting the development of the Highway Beautification Act of 1965 in the United States.